-The GW4 Alliance has invested over £2.8m in 87 collaborative research communities, which are addressing major global and industrial challenges and have generated £35.8m in research income.
-This means that for every £1 GW4 spends on collaborative research communities, we capture £13 in external research awards.
+The GW4 Alliance has invested over £2.9m in 93 collaborative research communities, which have generated over £46m in research income.
+This means that for every £1 GW4 spends on collaborative research communities, GW4 captures over £15 in external research awards.

 University of Bath: Dr Christos Vasilakis University of Bristol: Professor Iain Gilchrist Cardiff University: Professor Paul Harper

 This multidisciplinary network has the potential to be globally at the forefront of research developments in this emerging interdisciplinary field by harnessing the existing complementary, internationally recognized research within GW4.
 A step-change in scholarly activity is anticipated by bringing together expertise from across Operational Research, Decision Sciences, Mathematics, Psychology, Sociology, Implementation Science, Organisational Studies and Public Health.